kazu-yamamoto/hs-sympo-2012/README.markdown

 It is not easy to test IO.
 But Programmers would write typical usage with doctest.

+## Curent state

+Give a short survey on the test coverage of existing libraries.

+ - process
+ - HUnit
+ - QuickCheck
+ - Parsec (should we cover attoparsec, aeson?)
+ - base

 ## Tests not suitable with doctest

 Following tests would not be suitable with doctest